-The degree of flood protection required by this ordinance is considered reasonable for regulatory purposes and is based on scientific and engineering considerations.
+The degree of flood protection required by this chapter is considered reasonable for regulatory purposes and is based on scientific and engineering considerations.
 Larger floods can and will occur on rare occasions.
 Flood heights may be increased by manmade or natural causes.
-This ordinance does not imply that land outside the areas of special flood hazards or uses permitted within such areas will be free from flooding or flood damages.
-This ordinance shall not create liability on the part of the City, any officer or employee thereof, or the FIA for any flood damages that result from reliance on this ordinance or any administrative decision made thereunder.
+This chapter does not imply that land outside the flood hazard zones or uses permitted within such areas will be free from flooding or flood damages.
+This chapter shall not create liability on the part of the City, any officer or employee thereof, or the FIA for any flood damages that result from reliance on this chapter or any administrative decision made thereunder.